The planetary nebula Abell 48 and its [WN] nucleus: The Central Star

 The intrinsic luminosity of the star, and hence its distance, is not constrained from the model atmosphere analysis.
 Instead we adopt the distance of 1.6\,kpc from \S~\ref{sec:distance} in the discussion that follows, cf. TK13 who assumed a canonical post-AGB luminosity.
 We found the bolometric correction of the model atmosphere to be $-5.4$ mag, which leads to an estimated luminosity of the star of $\sim$5.5 $\times 10^{3} L_{\odot}$.

-From our adopted value of the temperature $T_\ast$, the stellar radius $R_\ast$ was calculated using equation~\ref{eq:stefan} to be 0.49\,$R_{\odot}$.
+From our adopted value of the temperature $T_\star$, the stellar radius $R_\star$ was calculated using equation~\ref{eq:stefan} to be 0.49\,$R_{\odot}$.
 From the line widths presented in Table~\ref{line_table1}, we estimate a terminal wind velocity, $v_{\infty}$ of 1200 \kms.
 Finally, we estimate the mass-loss rate, $\dot{M}$, which is proportional to $L^{3/4}$ for a constant $R_{\rm t}$ (equation~\ref{eq:transform}).
 We determine log\,$\dot{M}$ = $-6.3\pm 0.2$ $M_{\odot}$ yr$^{-1}$.